idaholab/moose/framework/doc/content/syntax/Convergence/index.md

 ```

 Currently only the nonlinear solve convergence is supported, but others are planned
 for the near future.
+If the `nonlinear_convergence` parameter is not specified,
+then the default `Convergence` associated with the problem is created internally.

 ## Available Classes

 The `Convergence` classes provided by MOOSE are the following:

-- [/FEProblemConvergence.md]: The default convergence criteria, which includes
+- [/FEProblemConvergence.md]: The default convergence criteria for [/FEProblem.md],
-  several convergence criteria combined together.
+  which includes several convergence criteria combined together.
-- [/ReferenceResidualConvergence.md]: Like `ResidualConvergence`, but
+- [/ReferenceResidualConvergence.md]: The default convergence criteria for [/ReferenceResidualProblem.md],
-  uses a custom norm to define the relative residual convergence criteria.
+  which uses a custom norm to define the relative residual convergence criteria.
-  [/ReferenceResidualProblem.md] uses this as its convergence criteria.
 - [/IterationCountConvergence.md]: Specifies minimum and maximum numbers of iterations.
 - [/PostprocessorConvergence.md]: Compares the value of a
   [Postprocessor](Postprocessors/index.md) to a tolerance.